Well, in Whoville, they say,

 - An encounter with an All-Loving Hero or gaining a Morality Pet.

-- Discovering that Being Evil Sucks possibly that Good Feels Good.
+- Discovering that Being Evil Sucks or possibly that Good Feels Good.

 - An Enemy Mine situation leading to Fire Forged Friendship or The Power of Love in the form of Deliver Us from Evil or Love Redeems changing their priorities.
-Conversely Mistreatment-Induced Betrayal makes them rethink their loyalities.
+Conversely mistreatment by their boss or their fellow villains makes them rethink their loyalties.